Ethiopia’s bid to become an African startup hub hinges on connectivity – TechCrunch

 Ethiopia has the workings of a budding tech scene.
 Much of it was on display recently at the county’s first Startup Ethiopia event held in Addis Ababa.

 On the startup front, ride-hail ventures Ride and ZayRide have begun to gain traction (Uber has not yet entered Ethiopia).
-Their cars are visible buzzing throughout the capital and ZayRide will expand in Liberia in August, CEO Habtamu Tadesse confirmed to TechCrunch.
+Their cars are visible buzzing throughout the capital and ZayRide will expand into Liberia in August, CEO Habtamu Tadesse confirmed to TechCrunch.

-While in Addis, I downloaded and used Ride—founded by female entrepreneur Samrawit Fikru—which quickly flashed connections to nearby drivers on my phone and allowed for cash payment.
+While in Addis, I downloaded and used Ride — founded by female entrepreneur Samrawit Fikru — which quickly flashed connections to nearby drivers on my phone and allowed for cash payment.

 This month’s Startup Ethiopia also showcased high-potential early-stage ventures, such as payment company YenaPay and online food startup Deamat.
-YenaPay has worked to build a digital payments imprint in Ethiopia’s largely cash based economy.
-The startup has onboarded over 500 merchants, including ZayRide, according to co-founder Nur Mensur.
+YenaPay has worked to build a digital payments imprint in Ethiopia’s largely cash-based economy.
+The startup has onboarded more than 500 merchants, including ZayRide, according to co-founder Nur Mensur.

 Deamat blends e-commerce and agtech.
 “We connect small-holder farmers with consumers.
 People can use their phone, pay with their phone, get any kind of agricultural products they want and we deliver,” co-founder Kisanet Haile told me after pitching to judges that included Nigerian angel investor Tomi Davies and Cellulant CEO Ken Njoroge.

-Ethiopia has several organizing points for startup, VC, and developer activity.
-Tech talent and startup marketplace Gebeya is located in Addis Ababa (with offices globally) and offers programs and services for ventures and tech professionals to gain developer skills and scale their digital businesses.
+Ethiopia has several organizing points for startup, VC and developer activity.
+Tech talent and startup marketplace Gebeya is located in Addis Ababa (with offices globally), and offers programs and services for ventures and tech professionals to gain developer skills and scale their digital businesses.

 BlueMoon is an Ethiopian agtech incubator and seed fund.
-Its founder Eleni Gabre-Madhin has extensive experience working abroad and played a central convening role in the debut Startup Ethiopia event.
+Its founder Eleni Gabre-Madhin has extensive experience working abroad, and played a central convening role in the debut Startup Ethiopia event.

-In terms of developer and co-working type spaces, Ethiopia has iCog Labs—an AI and robotics research company—and IceAddis, one of the country’s first tech hubs.
+In terms of developer and co-working type spaces, Ethiopia has iCog Labs — an AI and robotics research company — and IceAddis, one of the country’s first tech hubs.
 Founded in 2011, IceAddis’s mission is to develop Ethiopia’s IT ecosystem, co-founder and CEO Markos Lemma told me during a tour.
 The hub runs programs such as Ice180, a six-month startup accelerator bootcamp that has graduated 40 ventures.
-IceAddis also offers a 24 hour co-working space for techies and startups who want to burn the midnight oil with internet access.
+IceAddis also offers a 24-hour co-working space with internet access for techies and startups that want to burn the midnight oil.

 Angels and mentors